 Lipstick and eyeshadow shades come in and out of favour, but we don’t talk much about blusher—most women go for a generic pinkish-brown tone without really thinking about it.
-This year, though, Pinterest says that orange blusher is trending in Japan, and when it comes to beauty, where Asia leads, the rest of the world follows.
+Last year, though, Pinterest says that orange blusher is trending in Japan, and when it comes to beauty, where Asia leads, the rest of the world follows.

 Vancouver makeup artist Oz Zandiyeh reckons the last time the look was popular was with the club kids of the ’80s.
 These days, art directors are asking her to use it on editorial shoots, but it hasn’t hit the mainstream in Canada yet.
 What’s so great about orange blush?
 “It can brighten the complexion without being super obvious, but the tone of orange is really what matters the most,” says Oz.
 “A pure bright orange likely only looks good on the darkest of complexions and as a warmer colour, it tends to complement warmer undertones.”